2. Solid Mechanics

 _images/verification.solidmechanics.buckling.psc5.mesh-and-bc.png

-Cocomat panel: FE mesh and boundary conditions.
+COCOMAT panel: FE mesh and boundary conditions.

-Eigenvalues and buckling loads, case 1
+Eigenvalues and buckling loads, case=1, cycle=0

 Contributing EBC identifiers: 3

-Lambda (eigenvalue): if > 1 no buckling, < 1 buckling, marked by *
+LAMBDA (eigenvalue): if > 1 no buckling, < 1 buckling, marked by *

-Critical load: F * Lambda (if F != 0)
+PCRIT (critical load): F * LAMBDA (if F != 0)

 Reaction force: Sum of reactions due to EBC and NBC